Home / Third Party Tools / Microsoft Teams / Teams Meetings: Presenter checklist

 Before the session (up to 30 minutes)

 • Join the session at least 20 minutes before the scheduled start time.
-Tip: mute your audio /mic before until you start the session.
+Tip: mute your microphone until you start the session.

-• Clear your screen of applications / private documents not needed for the sessions (especially important if sharing your screen)
+• Clear your screen of applications / private documents not needed for the session (especially important if sharing your screen)

 • Load your slides and resources to the session space (via Teams)